-Join us at the Wakefield Inn for the first offering of the Nurse Educators’ Research Retreat
+Join us at the Wakefield Inn for the second offering of the Nurse Educators’ Research Retreat

 This two-day intensive retreat is presented by Dr. Lois Berry and Dr. Tracie Risling, both of the University of Saskatchewan.
 This retreat is intended for faculty looking to develop/ improve their scholarship outputs, and administrators looking to offer support and guidance to faculty regarding research and scholarship.
 There will be opportunities during the retreat for individual development of project ideas, as well as feedback from the course instructors to assist in the development of these ideas.

 By the end of the retreat participants will be able to:

 - Describe the current trends in nursing research in Canada.

 - Identify the processes involved in developing a program of nursing research and scholarship.

 - Identify research questions in relation to a chosen area of research.